diegoparrilla/slate/source/index.html.md

 For each type of object it's possible to perform four different actions:

-* add the object to the blacklist,
+* add the object to the blocklist,
 * remove it,
 * check if the object is in the list or
 * get all the elements in the list.

 As part of the attributes of the object, the Time To Live of the object in the black list is the most important.
 The TTL or Time to Live is the number of seconds the object will be in the black list before expiring and disappearing.
 Hence, it's possible to temporaly ban an IP address or set of IP addreses based on some attributes: for example ban the IP address coming from a toxic Autonomous System.
-Due to this time-based ban this kind of blacklists are referred as QUARANTINED objects.
+Due to this time-based ban this kind of blocklists are referred as QUARANTINED objects.

 Finally, to check if the IP belongs to any of these lists it's as simple as using the [IP Check](#ip-check) services of the API.
-If the IP matches some of the attributes, then the QUARANTINED blacklist will be shown just like the rest of the public blacklist.
+If the IP matches some of the attributes, then the QUARANTINED blocklist will be shown just like the rest of the public blocklist.

 ## Add an IP to the private QUARANTINE-IP backlist